 Read More: Best Bowling Movies of All Time

 12. Tomboy (2011)

-‘Tomboy’ is a perfect example of French film-making.
-It’s paced, calm and the viewer is left to respond to the film in his/her own way, without being manipulated by anything other than what’s on the screen.
-I love the way that French films make so little use of music to milk the audience’s response.
-The children are simple, free and totally believable.
-Zoé is quite simply remarkable, as is her little sister.
-The direction is masterly.
-As for the subject matter, if you work with children, you’ll recognize how true the story rings.
-To be precise, ‘Tomboy’ is an excellent portrayal of child transgender experience.
+‘Tomboy’ is a perfect example of terrific French filmmaking.
+It’s well-paced, calm and the viewer is left to respond to the film in their own way, without being manipulated by anything other than what’s on the screen.
+One can’t help but love the way that French films make so little use of music to milk the audience’s response.
+The children in the film are simple, free, and totally believable.

 Read More: Best Cooking Movies of All Time